-Prajapati and Raval [1962] investigated product cordial labelings of the graphs obtained by duplication of verticies and edges of gears and graphs obtained by the vertex switching operation of gears.
-In [1963] Prajapati and Raval proved that the book $B{m,n}$ is a product cordial graph if and only if m and n both are odd and $m \geq 3$.
+Prajapati and Raval [2028] investigated product cordial labelings of the graphs obtained by duplication of verticies and edges of gears and graphs obtained by the vertex switching operation of gears.
+In [2029] Prajapati and Raval proved that the book $B{m,n}$ is a product cordial graph if and only if m and n both are odd and $m \geq 3$ .
 They showed that graphs obtained from books by duplicating or deleting vertices or edges are product cordial.
 For graphs with an even number of vertices they proved that the duplication of each of the vertices of a product cordial graph with an edge is a product cordial graph and that for graphs that have an odd number of vertices and even number of edges the duplication of each of the vertices of a product cordial graph with an edge is a product cordial graph.

-Kwong, Lee, and Ng [1402] determine the product-cordial index sets of Möbius ladders and the graphs obtained by subdividing an edge of K_4 and an edge of a Möbius ladder that is not a rung and joining the two new vertices by an edge.
+Kwong, Lee, and Ng [1456] determine the product-cordial index sets of Möbius ladders and the graphs obtained by subdividing an edge of $K_4$ and an edge of a Möbius ladder that is not a rung and joining the two new vertices by an edge.
 They show that no Möbius ladder is product cordial.
-Gao, Sun, Zhang, Meng, and Lau [798] provide sufficient conditions for a graph to admit (or not admit) a product cordial labeling.
-Gao, Lau, and Lee [797] investigated the friendly index and product-cordial index sets of a family of cubic graphs known as Möbius-like graphs.
-Prajapati and Raval [1961] proved that windmills, barbells, the one point union at the apex of copies of a wheel (generalized wheel), and the one point union of copies of a wheel connected at one common rim vertex of the wheel are product cordial graphs.
+Gao, Sun, Zhang, Meng, and Lau [830] provide sufficient conditions for a graph to admit (or not admit) a product cordial labeling.
+Gao, Lau, and Lee [829] investigated the friendly index and product-cordial index sets of a family of cubic graphs known as Möbius-like graphs.
+Prajapati and Raval [2027] proved that windmills, barbells, the one point union at the apex of copies of a wheel (generalized wheel), and the one point union of copies of a wheel connected at one common rim vertex of the wheel are product cordial graphs.
 They also showed that duplicating all rim edges with a vertex and duplicating all the vertices with an edge of generalized wheels, and the graphs obtained by switching an apex vertex in a generalized wheel are product cordial graphs.
+Patel, Prajapati, and Kansagara [1905] proved that graphs obtained from the barbell graph by duplicating all vertices by edges and duplicating all edges by vertices in the path joining complete graphs are product cordial and the graphs obtained by switching a vertex of path in the barbell graph are product cordial.

-In [2084] Salehi called the set $\{|e_f(0) - e_f(1)| : f \text{ is a friendly labeling of } G\}$ the product-cordial set of G. He determines the product-cordial sets for paths, cycles, wheels, complete graphs, bipartite complete graphs, double stars, and complete graphs with an edge deleted.
-Salehi and Mukhin [2093] say a graph G of size q is fully product-cordial if its product cordial set is $\{q - 2k : 0 \le k \le \lfloor q/2 \rfloor\}$.
-They proved: P_n $(n \ge 2)$ is fully product-cordial; trees with a perfect matching are fully product-cordial; and $P_2 \times P_n$ is not fully product-cordial.
-They determine the product-cordial sets of $P_2 \times P_n$, $P_n \times P{2m}$, and $P_n \times P{2m+1}$, where $m \ge n$.
-Because the product-cordial set is the multiplicative version of the friendly index set, Kwong, Lee, and Ng [1400] called it the product-cordial index set of G. They determined the exact values of the product-cordial index set of C_m and $C_m \times P_n$ and that $P_m \times P_n$ has the maximum product cordial-index 2mn - m - n.
-In [1401] Kwong, Lee, and Ng determined the friendly index sets and product-cordial index sets of 2-regular graphs and the graphs obtained by identifying the centers of any number of wheels.
-In [2087] z Salehi, Churchman, Hill, and Jordan determine the product-cordial index sets of certain classes of trees.
+In [2156] Salehi called the set $\{|e_f(0) - e_f(1)| : f \text{ is a friendly labeling of } G\}$ the product-cordial set of G. He determines the product-cordial sets for paths, cycles, wheels, complete graphs, bipartite complete graphs, double stars, and complete graphs with an edge deleted.
+Salehi and Mukhin [2165] say a graph G of size q is fully product-cordial if its product cordial set is $\{q - 2k : 0 \le k \le \lfloor q/2 \rfloor\}$ .
+They proved: $P_n$ $(n \ge 2)$ is fully product-cordial; trees with a perfect matching are fully product-cordial; and $P_2 \times P_n$ is not fully product-cordial.
+They determine the product-cordial set is the multiplicative version of the friendly index set, Kwong, Lee, and Ng [1454] called it the product-cordial index set of $C_m$ and $C_m \times P_n$ and that $P_m \times P_n$ has the maximum product cordial-index 2mn - m - n.
+In [1455] Kwong, Lee, and Ng determined the friendly index sets of any number of wheels.
+In [2159] z Salehi, Churchman, Hill, and Jordan determine the product-cordial index sets of certain classes of trees.